 Who can see recordings in Trash?

-The Trash section shows all deleted recordings from across your workspace, not just recordings you personally deleted.
+The Trash section shows all deleted recordings from across your workspace and which you originally had access to, not just recordings you deleted yourself.
 This means you'll see:

 Recordings you moved to Trash yourself